 Participants are willing to perform early detection of mental disorders.
-They have a commitment to perform
+They have a commitment to perform mental health detection for a month, and then disseminate the results with counseling teachers.

 Mental Health Early Detection

 There were 30 participants involved in this study.
 During one month, they observe & interview their friends, to make three categories.